3.12. Composition of relations

 Ei to it.

-By symmetry, this disjoint union also serves as a
+By symmetry of duality, this disjoint union also serves as a

 product.